byukan/movie-rec/README.md

 - To test access to our MongoDB collections:
   - Navigate to the *mongo* directory
   - Type the following command: **python3 -m pytest**
+- To test our Flask code:
+  - Navigate to the *MovieRecommender* directory
+  - Type the following command: **python3 -m unittest**

 ### How to run our integration tests with Cypress
 - Run flask first (see instructions above)